differentfun/one-click-audio-converter-for-plasma/README.md

 This repo contains a KDE service menu installer that adds a Dolphin context menu entry for batch audio conversion.
-When invoked it launches a Zenity UI where you can pick the target format (OGG, MP3, WMA), choose a quality preset, and monitor progress for all selected files at once.
+When invoked it launches a Zenity UI where you can pick the target format (OGG, MP3, WMA, M4A), choose a quality preset, and monitor progress for all selected files at once.

 ## Features